ka-petrov/chats_processing/README.md

 content may be specific to this language.
 But most of it should be applicable to English and many other languages as well.

-More notebooks to be added soon:
-* sentiment analysis

  ### Installation:

  - Python 3.* is required